Whatever you think Work at Home Edu sounds like, read this report on it first, and I will show you what it really is (a

 How I discovered Work at Home Edu:

 I actively monitor the internet for these types of scams and when I spot them, I warn people about it on this blog.
-Often times, I spot these types of programs through fake websites dealing with work at home opportunities being advertised and these scams are found through ads on these websites.
+Often times, I spot these types of programs through fake work at home special report websites dealing with work at home opportunities being advertised and these scams are found through ads on these websites.

 When I first discovered Work at Home Edu, I was browsing a website and reading the comments section.
 As with many of these places, a lot of people use popular blogs to spam and one such comment I spotted was talking about a website called “Bay91.com” and how through it they were able to make $1,000’s easy.